Timing

-Override Default Settings: Enable this option to configure different timing parameters for specific sources.
-When disabled, all sources will utilize your business-wide timing configuration.
+Override Default Settings: Turn this on to set different timing for specific sources.
+When off, all sources use your business-wide timing settings.

 Grace Period